• Free Website: The First Step to Digitalization from Scratch – How to Choose and Optimize Your Free Website Solution

 • Risks:

-• Traffic Bottlenecks: Due to subdomain limitations and lack of advanced SEO configurations, free websites struggle to rank for competitive keywords, hitting traffic ceilings.
+• Traffic Bottlenecks: Due to subdomain limitations and lack of advanced SEO configurations, free websites struggle to rank for competitive keywords, easily hitting traffic ceilings.

 • Low Conversion Rates: Forced ads and slow loading (due to shared hosting) disrupt user experience, lowering conversions.